Frequently Asked Questions

 Top

-The Ruby CloudI API provides a simple interface for making Ruby CloudI services.
-Some of the integration tests that provide example usage of the Ruby CloudI API include:
+The Rust CloudI API provides a simple interface for making Rust CloudI services.
+The Rust CloudI API only uses Rust source code internally to avoid errors and simplify concurrency.
+Some of the integration tests that provide example usage of the Rust CloudI API are:

 For more information, please refer to "4.1 - How do I integrate external software with CloudI?".